micahirsch/image-compression/README.md

 2. The resulting vector is compressed using the _Run Length Encoding_ method, which consists of indicating in a tuple the number of consecutive appearances of a number and the number itself.

-All of the vectors produced are joined into a single vector.
+The vectors produced are all joined into a single vector.

+## Joining the previous steps

+The final algorithm is excecuted using the previously explained procedures and tested using different images and two different quantization matrices.